Deformation theory of G_2 conifolds: Analysis on G2 conifolds

 We pause here to state and prove an important result about homogeneous forms on a cone, namely Theorem~\ref{cones24thm} below, which relates closed and coclosed $k$-forms on $C$, homogeneous of order $\lambda$, to a particular subspace of forms on the cone $C$ of degree $k-1$ plus degree $k+1$, homogeneous of order $-6-\lambda$, in the kernel of $d + d^*$.
-This result will be used in Theorem~\ref{cokerPchangethm} to establish an index change formula for $\dd^k_{l, \lambda}$.
-Before we can state the theorem, we need to define several spaces.
+Before we can state it, we need to define several spaces.

 \begin{nota} Consider a form $\gamma$ of degree $k-1$ plus degree $k+1$ on the cone, homogeneous of order $-6 - \lambda$.
 Using Definition~\ref{homoformsdefn} we can write

 where each $\beta_m$ is an $m$-form on $\Sigma$.
 We will write this form as a $4$-tuple $(\beta_{k-2}, \beta_{k-1}, \beta_k, \beta_{k+1})$.
 From the equations~\eqref{homoddseq}, it follows easily that $\gamma$ is in the kernel of $d + d^*$ if and only if